Title II of the American with Disabilities Act

 In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), and ADA Amendments Act of 2008, the City does not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

 Title II of the Americans with Disabilities Act requires that public entities adopt and publish grievance procedures to assure the prompt and equitable resolution of grievances.
 The purpose of this ADA grievance procedure is to resolve as promptly as possible any problems, grievances, or conflicts related to the City's ADA compliance without the need for the grievant to resort to other remedies available under the law.

-Before filing a grievance, you may seek informal resolution by contacting the City’s Designated ADA Coordinator, Shelly Cisneros at firstname.lastname@example.org.
+Before filing a grievance, you may seek informal resolution by emailing the City's Designated ADA Coordinator, Shelly Cisneros.
 If your informal concern is not resolved in a timely fashion, you may file a formal grievance under this procedure.
 You are encouraged to file your grievance as soon as possible, but within 60 business days.

 3. What should the grievance include?

 The grievance should be in writing and contain information about the grievance, submission date, name, address, telephone or cell phone number of grievant, location, date and description of the problem.
 A grievance form is available at the City for your convenience, but is not required to be used.

 Grievances should be submitted by emailing ADA Coordinator, Shelly Cisneros, with a copy to the City Clerk.

 4. What if I need assistance filling out my grievance?